Florida State Road 25: County Road 25A (Ocala-Reddick)

 The second County Road 25A is another county suffixed alternate of SR 25, that was once part of US 441 and then ALT US 441.
+The road is 14 mi long and is named Northwest Gainesville Road for its entire length.

 County Road 25A (Micanopy)

 County Road 25A is actually one of two county suffixed alternates of State Road 25 in Alachua County.
 The first begins at US 441/SR 25 branching off of that road just to the northwest onto Southeast Tuscawilla Road.
 After it enters the Micanopy town limits it becomes Northeast Fist Street then turns west onto Northwest Seminary Road, which is a former segment of State Highway 329, that terminates at CR 234 when it leaves the town.
 CR 25A turns north onto a concurrency with CR 234 which runs turns south towards I-75 at Exit 234.
 CRs 25A/234 enters a portion of Paynes Prairie State Preserve where it terminates with US 441/SR 25, as CR 234 briefly turns east to join southbound US 441 until it reaches Northeast First Street.